Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1005/readme.md

 ## 1. Context

-This task, identified as "US 1006", is being assigned for the first time.
-The context for this task is to display all candidate's information.
+This task, identified as "US 1005", is being assigned for the first time.
+The context for this task is to display all job application.

 ## 2. Requirements

-**US 1006** As Customer Manager, I want to display all the personal data of a candidate.
+**US 1005** As Operator, I want to list all applications for a job opening.

 **Dependencies/References:**

-- Just the candidate details
+- N/A

 ## 3. Analysis

 ## Client Meeting

-- À partida diria que seria o nome, tal como foi recebido na application que fez (página 6, “name of the candidate”)
-- No contexto actual vamos assumir que o Customer Manager pode aceder (consultar) os dados pessoais de qualquer candidato.
-- O product owner espera que o sistema aplique as melhores práticas de UI/UX mas, não sendo especialista nessa área técnica, não arrisca sugerir soluções.
-- Será toda a informação pessoal de um candidato que o sistema tenha registado.
+- Tal como refere a descrição da US, devem ser listadas todas as candidaturas para um job opening.
+Faz sentido mostrar todas as candidaturas, independentemente do seu estado.
+Assim, para cada cada candidatura deve ser identificado o candidato e o estado da sua candidatura

 ## Business Rules

-- This US is directly related to the candidates of the backoffice.
+- This user story should only be accessible to the Operator users.
-- To see the candidates information the user must be a customer manager.
+- The user must be able to see all the applications for a job opening.
-- The user must have an email, name, and password.
-- The customer manager must be able to see all the personal data of a candidate.
+- When listing the applications, the user must be able to see the candidate and the application data.te.

 ## 4. Design